Guide

 Key takeaways

-• Calculate your cost of sales by including all direct expenses tied to delivering your product or service, such as materials, labour, and shipping, while excluding general business overhead like rent or administrative costs.
+• Include all direct expenses tied to delivering your product or service, such as materials, labour, and shipping, while excluding overhead like rent or admin costs.

-• Track your cost of sales regularly to identify margin pressure early and make informed decisions about when to adjust pricing or reduce costs to maintain profitability.
+• Track your cost of sales regularly to spot margin pressure early and decide when to adjust pricing.

-• Apply different cost of sales formulas based on your business type—use beginning inventory plus purchases minus ending inventory for retailers, or focus on direct labour and service delivery costs for service businesses.
+• Apply different formulas based on your business type: inventory-based for retailers, labour-focused for service businesses.

-• Maintain consistency in how you classify expenses as either cost of sales or operating expenses to ensure accurate cost tracking and meaningful financial comparisons over time.
+• Stay consistent with how you classify expenses to ensure accurate tracking and meaningful comparisons over time.

 What is cost of sales?

-- Indirect costs: General business expenses not tied to specific sales (like rent or admin costs)
+• Indirect costs: general expenses not linked to specific sales, such as rent or admin salaries

 Cost of sales differs from business to business.
 A bricks-and-mortar retailer will have costs like stock and packaging, while a freelancer offering social media services needs to pay software subscriptions to deliver client work.